cyberaide/bookmanager/README-prefix.md

   (we assume the images are relative to the document, http links will not be modified)
 * Automatic generation of a cover page
 * Output is generated in a dest directory

-Planed enhancements:

-* integration of References via pandoc citeref
+* integration of references via pandoc citeref
 * integration of Section, Table, Image references via pandoc crossref

-If you like to help get in contact with Gregor von Laszewski
+If you like to help improving it get in contact with Gregor von Laszewski
 <laszewski@gmail.com>

 ```bash